Mission Mattéoli: Results

-Following the first recommendations of the two progress reports of this mission, published in January 1998 and 1999, a Commission for the compensation of victims of spoliations resulting from the anti-Semitic legislation in force during the Occupation was set up. in September 1999.
+Following the first recommendations of the two progress reports of this mission, published in January 1998 and 1999, a Commission for the compensation of victims of spoliations resulting from the antisemitic legislation in force during the Occupation was set up. in September 1999.
 Chaired by Pierre Drai, the commission has already received nearly 4,500 individual requests.
 The then Prime Minister, Lionel Jospin, set up a financial compensation mechanism for the orphans of deported Jews from France.

 Lionel Jospin also announced, in November 1999, the creation of a Foundation for the Memory of the Shoah which should "aim to develop research and disseminate knowledge of anti-Semitic persecutions (...) as well as of anti-Semitic persecutions (...) victims of these persecutions and of the conditions which in France allowed the great majority of Jews to escape deportation".

 It should "support, in particular, the initiatives of non-profit legal persons who provide moral, technical or financial support to those who have suffered from these persecutions, to their families, to those who have helped them or to the Resistance".